BlueBrain/sonata-extension/source/blueconfig.rst

 The general structure is a C-like braced system.
 The config file contains one or more configuration `Sections`, that have a `Type`, and a `Name`.
-Within an entry, there are multiple key value pairs: the key is a series of ASCII characters, followed by whitespace.
-These are called `Values`
+Within an entry, there are multiple key value pairs: the key is a series of ASCII characters, followed by whitespace (space and tab characters).
+These are called `Values`, also composed of ASCII characters.

 ::